 Consequences of Avoiding Retaliation

-If you are the victim of employer retaliation, you can get the upper-hand in these workplace showdowns.
+If you are the victim of employer retaliation in New York, New Jersey, or Massachusetts, you can get the upper hand in these workplace showdowns.
 You must be aware of your rights, and the legally-protected activities that you are entitled to engage in — without fear of losing your job, unfair criticism, or being shunned at work.
 Don’t wait for the other shoe to drop before you get legal advice.
 Valuable strategic advantage will be lost and your employer will continue to unfairly marginalize you, boxing you into a corner with bogus performance reviews, inconsistent criticisms, and outright hostility in the hopes that you will resign.